 Normal concrete mix

-This is your ordinary concrete.
-It’s used where there’s not a demand for great tensile strength.
+This is your run-of-the-mill concrete.
+It’s perfect for everyday projects that don’t require high tensile strength.

 - Cement (1 part )